jakubmihal/Message-Generator/README.md

 # Mixes Messages

-This Project aims to generate random weather forecast for a week ahead.
+This Project aims to generate random weather forecast for a random day in a week ahead.

 ## Table of Contents